A journal of projects and links compiled from working with design practices, governments and universities across

 A new kind of innovation lab that brings researchers and designers together with policymakers and industry to help transition South Australia’s manufacturing industries to the new, emerging economy.
 Based in Adelaide’s northern suburbs, the Stretton Centre is a collaboration between the Australian Government, the University of Adelaide and the City of Playford.
 Design team is led by HASSELL.

 Committee for Adelaide

 In 2013, the Committee for Adelaide joined the ranks of similar groups in Melbourne, Sydney and Perth – bringing together people from all walks of life to play a role in city governance beyond politics.
 The move to establish the Committee came from time served as a Commissioner advising government, and realising that there are some things government is just not set up to do (or do well).
 As a not for profit, a-political alliance of private sector, non-government organisations and high performing individuals, the Committee is evidence-based so it’s beyond ideology.
 It’s self-funded, so it’s independent.
-Because of who’s involved, and how it works, C4A can ask a different kind of question – more likely to result in a different kind of answer.
+Because of who’s involved, and how it works, C4A could ask a different kind of question – more likely to result in a different kind of answer.

 _Earning our place in a global economy